wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-identity-synchronization/includes/5-explore-azure-ad-connect.md

  -  The source of authority is the on-premises Active Directory.
  -  Objects are mastered from within the on-premises Active Directory by using whatever management tools the organization currently uses, such as Active Directory Users and Computers or Windows PowerShell.

 In this scenario, after the first synchronization cycle has completed, the source of authority is transferred from the cloud to the on-premises Active Directory.
 All later changes to cloud objects (except for licensing) are mastered from the on-premises Active Directory tools.
-The corresponding cloud objects are read-only, and Microsoft 365 administrators can't edit cloud objects if the source of authority is on-premises.
+The corresponding cloud objects are read-only.
+As such, Microsoft 365 administrators can't edit cloud objects if the source of authority is on-premises.

-The following graphic show that Azure AD Connect reads user objects from the on-premises Active Directory, and it then creates exact copies in Azure AD with the same Active Directory attributes, but non-writable/write protected.
+The following graphic show that Azure AD Connect reads user objects from the on-premises Active Directory.
+It then creates exact copies in Azure AD with the same Active Directory attributes, but non-writable/write protected.

 :::image type="content" source="../media/aad-connect-writing-objects-to-aad-bd871e3e.jpg" alt-text="graphic shows that Azure AD Connect reads user objects from the on-premises Active Directory and it then creates exact copies in Azure AD with the same Active Directory attributes":::